kyma-project/busola/docs/features.md

   },
   ```

-- **SHOW_KYMA_VERSION** – determines if Kyma version should be visible on the Cluster Details page.
-Displayed version is the value of `reconciler.kyma-project.io/origin-version` label of `kyma-system` Namespace.
+- **SHOW_KYMA_VERSION** – determines if the Kyma version should be visible on the Cluster Details page.
+The displayed version is the value of the `reconciler.kyma-project.io/origin-version` label in the `kyma-system` Namespace.
 If the value of the label is missing or there is no `kyma-system` Namespace, the `Unknown` version will be displayed.

   ```bash
   "SHOW_KYMA_VERSION": {